Daniel Smuga

-Daniel Smuga (born 18 January 1997) is a Polish professional footballer who plays as a midfielder for IV liga Masovia club Mazovia Mińsk Mazowiecki.
+Daniel Smuga (born 18 January 1997) is a Polish professional footballer who plays as a midfielder for V liga Masovia club Tygrys Huta Mińska.

 Career

 Smuga started his career with Polish fifth tier side Mazovia Mińsk Mazowiecki.
 In 2017, he signed for Victoria Sulejówek in the Polish fourth tier.
 Before the second half of the 2017–18 season, Smuga signed for Polish top flight club Górnik Zabrze, where he made 26 appearances and scored 5 goals.
 Before the second half of the 2018–19 season, he signed for Wigry Suwałki in the Polish second tier.
 In 2019, Smuga signed for Polish fourth tier team Miedź Legnica II.